 How would it affect you personally if you could not overcome the challenges you are facing?

-This creates a sense of urgency by causing the customer to think about the negative consequences that could occur if she does not take action to overcome the challenges she faces.
-Then, the salesperson can let the customer know she should purchase the product/service being sold to avoid those consequences.
+This creates a sense of urgency by causing the customer to think about the negative consequences that could occur if they do not take action to overcome the challenges they face.
+Then, the salesperson can let the customer know they should purchase the product/service being sold to avoid those consequences.

 Much like the “top 3 challenges” question above, this question can empower your salespeople to learn the information they need to close more sales.

 Teach your salespeople to listen for the customer’s goals after asking this question.
-Then, the salesperson can position the product/service being sold as something that will effectively help the customer reach her goals.
+Then, the salesperson can position the product/service being sold as something that will effectively help the customer reach their goals.

 You can also teach your salespeople to ask this follow-up question:

 What would reaching your business goals this year mean for you personally?